 _

-A very nice activity that I also recommend doing during your visit to Loches (if the season is right) is a little canoe trip on the Indre river, which runs along the city.
-You can rent canoes at the exit of the town, at the Cultu’raids Concept stand, take a little ride, go back and forth, and then return to your starting point.
-As always for canoe trips, I recommend wearing clothes that aren’t afraid of getting wet (for example, I often wear my swimsuit and a yoga outfit) and bringing clothes to change into afterward, which you can leave at the starting point.
+A very lovely activity that I also recommend doing during your time in Loches (if the season allows it) is a short canoe ride on the Indre, which runs along the town.
+You can rent canoes at the edge of town, at the Cultu’raids Concept stand, go for a quick paddle round trip, and then return to your starting point.
+As always for canoeing, I recommend wearing clothes you don’t mind getting wet (I often wear my swimsuit and yoga gear, for example) and bringing clothes to change into afterward, which you can leave at the starting point.
 I also always bring flip-flops for this kind of activity and a bottle of water.

-The trip is quite bucolic and also allows you to see the surroundings from another perspective.
-Be careful not to go under the trees too much if you don’t like spiders, as it’s a bit of a home for them…
+The ride is quite idyllic and also allows you to see the surroundings from a different perspective.
+Just be careful not to paddle too far under the trees if you don’t like spiders, as they’re a bit of a haunt for them…

 Cultu’raids Concept

-Canoe rental for 1 hour to a full day
+Canoe rental from 1 hour to a full day

-Canoe rates: 10 € per person for 1 hour / 12 € per person for 2 hours / 18 € per person for 3 hours / 20 € per person for 4 hours / 26 € per person for the day / reduced rates for children
+Canoe rates: 10 € per person for 1h / 12 € per person for 2h / 18 € per person for 3h / 20 € per person for 4h / 26 € per person for the full day / reduced rates for children

 _

-Take a bike ride along the BeauxLieux artistic trail
+Go for a bike ride along the BeauxLieux art trail

-This artistic and bucolic trail extends between the towns of Loches and Beaulieu-lès-Loches, from the public garden of Loches to the historic center of Beaulieu, passing through the Prairies du Roy (240-hectare green lungs and Sensitive Natural Area in the heart of the Indre Valley).
-You can discover about thirty works of art, and in 2022, 8 new works joined the trail around the theme of Resilience.
+This artistic and bucolic trail stretches between the towns of Loches and Beaulieu-lès-Loches, from the public garden in Loches to the historic center of Beaulieu, passing through the Prairies du Roy (a 240-hectare green lung and sensitive natural area in the heart of the Indre Valley).
+You can discover about thirty works of art, and in 2022, 8 new works joined the trail under the theme of Resilience.

-Also, don’t miss stopping along the trail near Beaulieu-lès-Loches at the Viantaises shared garden, which is the former vegetable garden of the Viantaises sisters’ convent.
-The site is also open to the public and is truly magnificent!
-We did this trail by bike, but you can absolutely do it on foot as well.
+Also, don’t miss the chance to stop at the Viantaises community garden along the route, near Beaulieu-lès-Loches, which is the former vegetable garden of the Viantaises nuns’ convent.
+The site is also freely accessible and truly beautiful!
+We did this route by bike, but you can absolutely do it on foot as well.

 Trail with free access, 24/7